 Unpack the archive, check the Makefile for system specific setting, and compile by typing make.
-For this you need an ANSI C++ compiler (g++ works fine) and the Gnu Scientific Library (http://www.gnu.org/software/gsl/) which is used for the random numbers.
+For this you need an ANSI C++ compiler (g++ works fine) and the Gnu Scientific Library for the random numbers.
 If everything works as planned you'll find an executable vesimulus in the build directory.
 You're set.
-A lot of documentation is included in the sources and can be read conveniently by running doxygen on the sources: type make doc and open the file doc/html/index.html in your favorite web browser.
+A lot of documentation is included in the sources and can be read conveniently by running doxygen on the sources: type make doxy and open the file doc/html/index.html in your favorite web browser.